apache/causeway-site/content/contributors/recreating-an-archetype.md

     /bin/find . -name "*.iml" -exec rm {} \;
     /bin/find . -name "*.log" -exec rm {} \;

+Quickly check that the remaining files are all source files:

+    /bin/find .

 Now we can create the archetype:

     mvn archetype:create-from-project